HwWobbe/hello-world/README.md

 # hello-world

-Current (novice) issues ...
-* For now, use the wiki(s) for "just text" to reduce frivolus Commits.
-* research how to host a TW file here.
-* stay focused on Content creation (not program enhanxcements)
-* Make sure to use local versions that sync (in case of CloudLoss)
-* make a weekly Commit, if only as an activity indicator.
-* 2017-02-19: Added a picture

 Perhaps I should choose the Branch ...
 Merge ...
 PR work flow (instead of doing direct edits).

 * Step through the tutorial again, making careful procedure notes